Local community information

 Learning/Classes

-Computer classes, community gardening, bridge groups, scrabble group, yoga, meditation, exercise, tai chi, Speaking Out Group, reading and writing, employment training in customer service, performance skills, art classes.
+Computer classes, community gardening, bridge groups, scrabble group, yoga, meditation, exercise, tai chi, Speaking Out Group, reading and writing, employment training in customer service, performance skills, art classe

 Recreation